Conversion Practices Prohibition Legislation Act 2022: Opposition

-The conservative Christian advocacy group Family First New Zealand claimed that a ban on conversion therapy would criminalise parents wanting to parents protect their child from the "physical, emotional, and psychological harm" caused by gender dysphoria.
+The conservative Christian advocacy group Family First New Zealand claimed that a ban on conversion therapy would criminalise parents wanting to protect their child from the "physical, emotional, and psychological harm" caused by gender dysphoria.
 Family First also objected to a five-year prison term for parents for affirming gender identities that correspond to their children's biological sexes.
 The group also claimed that the Government "wanted to criminalise the discussion and practice of alternatives to hormones, surgery and confusion."

 The left-wing blogger Martyn "Bomber" Bradbury criticised the proposed Conversion Practices Prohibition Legislation bill's five-year prison term as form of "government overreach" which distracted from the Government's failure to address what he regarded as their failed mental health, poverty and housing policies.

 Dr. Stuart Lange of the New Zealand Christian Network criticised the proposed bill, claiming that it denied people the freedom to seek and receive what support they desired, discriminated against people unsure about changing their sex or identity away from their biological sex, and compromised religious freedom.
 He proposed that the legislation include a clause protecting discussions, advice, guidance or prayer regarding sexuality and gender by parents, family members, friends, counsellors, religious leaders, or health professionals when such advice was "respectful and non-coercive."
 He also expressed concerns that the bill did not distinguish between "harmful practices" and open ended counselling.

 The Pentecostal denomination Arise Church supported the Bill's intents at banning harmful practices but expressed concern that it criminalised parents, counselors and pastors seeking to help children and young people dealing with sexuality or gender issues if the intention even with the consent of the individual.

 Tony Bracefield, a submitter representing Sunshine Christian Preschool and Redeemer Grace Presbyterian Church, expressed concerned that the proposed law's consent clause would clash with the freedoms to ask for advice and to freely give advice, which he argued was protected by the New Zealand Bill of Rights Act 1990.